FilouPlains/KAGGLE_OPENVACCINE_MRNA/src/RNABERT/README.md

 ## 1. Environment setup

 The code is written with python Python 3.6.5.
-Our code requires PyTorch version >= 1.4.0, biopython version >=1.76, and C++17 compatible compiler.
-Please follow the instructions here: https://github.com/pytorch/pytorch#installation.
+Our code requires PyTorch version >= 1.4.0 and biopython version >=1.76.
+It will onlye read the pretrain model given here.

 #### 1.1 Install the package and other requirements